 Restriction: Because single-site disk solutions do not have a second copy of the storage pool, you cannot restore storage pools.
-To review the architecture of disk solutions, see Selecting an IBM Spectrum Protect solution.
+To review the architecture of disk solutions, see Selecting an IBM Spectrum Protect solution for your environment.

 Table 22.
 Scenarios for recovering from a disaster